 Top 10 foods to try in Croatia

-Eat your way through our top 10 list of Croatian culinary delights.
+Eat your way through our top 10 list of Croatian food.
 Sample delicate seafood dishes, hearty ham and rich pastries on a picturesque coast

 Known locally as crni rižot, this is made with cuttlefish or squid, olive oil, garlic, red wine and squid ink, which gives an intense seafood flavour and black colour.
 Popular all along Croatia’s coastline, this dish will turn your mouth and teeth black – but it’s worth it.